 Now you have a hardware wallet that doesn’t need a computer to run and is extremely secure.
 When you want to use it just turn it on, enter your security code/pattern, connect to wifi and you will be able to send/receive bitcoins again.

-Note: Consider writing down the private seed for your wallet.
+Note: Make sure you write down the private seed/backup code for your wallet.
 This does reduce security because if someone finds your seed they can steal your bitcoin.
-At the same time if your phone breaks having the seed code written down somewhere allows you to get your coin out.
+At the same time if your phone breaks having the seed code written down somewhere is the only way to get your coin out.